awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.Statspack.md

 1. \(Optional\)

-   To retrieve the report, call the trace file procedures, as explained in [Working with Oracle Trace Files](USER_LogAccess.Concepts.Oracle.md#USER_LogAccess.Concepts.Oracle.WorkingWithTracefiles)\.
+   To retrieve the report, call the trace file procedures, as explained in [Working with Oracle trace files](USER_LogAccess.Concepts.Oracle.md#USER_LogAccess.Concepts.Oracle.WorkingWithTracefiles)\.

    Alternatively, download the Statspack report from the RDS console\.
 Go to the **Log** section of the DB instance details and choose **Download**:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/statspack1.png)

    If an error occurs while generating a report, the DB engine uses the same naming conventions as for a report but with an extension of \.err\.
 For example, if an error occurred while creating a report using Statspack snapshots 1 and 7, the report file would be named `ORCL_spreport_1_7.err`\.
 You can download the error report using the same techniques as for a standard Snapshot report\.

-## Removing Statspack Files<a name="Appendix.Oracle.Options.Statspack.removing-files"></a>
+## Removing Statspack files<a name="Appendix.Oracle.Options.Statspack.removing-files"></a>

 To remove Oracle Statspack files, use the following command: